alekdavis/StreamLogging/README.md

 - `None`: Logging is turned off.
 - `Error`: Only errors and exceptions are logged.
-- `Warnings`: Warnings and errors are logged.
+- `Warning`: Warnings and errors are logged.
 - `Info`: Informational messsages are logged along with warnings and errors.
 - `Debug`: Debug messages are logged along with everything else.